kelexine/hid-gadget-module/README.md

 This means you don't need to worry about specific device nodes - the tool handles this automatically.

+[HERE](https://github.com/kelexine/hid-gadget-module/blob/main/README.md) is a sample automation script for opening a browser and searching specified `keyword`

 ### Keyboard Commands

 The `hid-keyboard` tool lets you send keyboard events: